 Zambales is a longitudinal coastal province adjacent to South China Sea known for its long shoreline of beaches perfect for family getaways and barkada trips.
 Aside from its beaches and coves, Zambales also has a number of beautiful islands great for beach bumming and vacations.
 One of these is the Magalawa Island in Palauig, Zambales.
 Although the island is 6 hours away from Manila, its peaceful and serene atmosphere is truly rewarding.
-We went for a quick 2-day trip in Magalawa Island last March 2018, and here’s our DIY travel guide and review.
-(Updated: December 12, 2018)
+We went for a quick 2-day trip in Magalawa Island and here’s our DIY travel guide and review.
+(Post Updated: September 18, 2019)

 Magalawa Island: Brief Details